-This amazing homemade Yellow Cake is the latest of our “velvet cakes” which are named for their velvety soft texture.
+This amazing scratch Yellow Velvet Cake is the latest of our “velvet cake” series of recipes, which are named for their velvety soft texture.
+(Some other popular velvet cake recipes of ours are: Vanilla Velvet Cake, White Velvet Cake, and Lemon Velvet Cake!)

-The secret ingredient is the cream cheese in the cake batter, and the buttermilk makes for an extra tender cake as well.
-If you’ve been searching for a super moist, soft, flavorful yellow cake, this recipe is for you!
+The secret ingredient is the cream cheese in the cake batter.
+This, along with the buttermilk makes for an extra tender and rich layer cake.

 What does Cream Cheese Do for Cake Batter?